Coronavirus Disease 2019 (COVID-19) FAQs

 Q: Will the grant deadlines be extended?

-Q: Students who have successfully completed bridge courses (such as CNA and Manufacturing) before moving onto industry-recognized certificate programs are faced with the reality of not being able to successfully complete course objectives in their certificate programs due to technology barriers associated with the transition to online learning.
-While some institutions are allowing students to drop college courses with a full refund and no penalty on a student record, what might this mean for the grant?
-Is there a chance that students could be afforded an opportunity to “redo” the certificate course at a later date in the regular face-to-face platform using these grant funds?
+Q: Students who have successfully completed Bridge courses (such as CNA and Manufacturing) before moving onto industry-recognized certificate programs are faced with the reality of not being able to successfully complete course objectives in their tuition based classes due to the transition to online learning.
+Some students have only a smartphone to use, others without home internet, etc. While some institutions are allowing students to drop college courses with a full refund and no penalty on a student record, what might this mean for the grant?
+Is there a chance that students could be afforded an opportunity to “redo” the certificate course at a later date (probably next fiscal year) in the regular face-to-face platform using these grant funds?

 Work with your college personnel to determine what options are available to students to encourage completion.
 During this time, we know that colleges have allowed flexibility in continuing or completion of instruction by specified times.